-Since 2010, Conservation Justice aims to protect elephants in addition to other threatened species in Gabon from illegal hunting and wildlife trade by increasing the level of wildlife law enforcement nationwide and deterring potential elephant poachers and ivory traders from conducting these activities.
+Since 2010, Conservation Justice is a Belgian association which aims to protect elephants in addition to other threatened species in Gabon from illegal hunting and wildlife trade by increasing the level of wildlife law enforcement nationwide and deterring potential elephant poachers and ivory traders from conducting these activities.
 Another objective if the fight against illegal logging, as these two types of environmental crimes are linked.
 Conservation Justice collaborates closely with LAGA (www.laga-enforcement.org) and follows its methods.
 Conservation Justice is also member and one of the founding NGO of the EAGLE Network (http://www.eagle-enforcement.org).

 In order to achieve these goals, the objectives of Conservation Justice, AALF (Appui à l’Application de la Loi sur la Faune) project are:

 - To identify large-scale dealers in ivory and meat, and other illegal wildlife products, and provide evidence to support legal action against them.